MaikuSliver/okrai/README.md

 ## fUck this JePROXSS

-This project is my fucking capstone project a Flutter application.
+This project is my capstone projecta Flutter application.